Britain warns Russia of sanctions on oligarchs if Ukraine is invaded | Law-Order

 Britain warns Russia of sanctions on oligarchs if Ukraine is invaded

+The United States and Britain are trying to signal to Putin that Russia's richest men, who have huge assets abroad, will face punishment if he orders troops to invade Ukraine, though Moscow has repeatedly denied that it wants a war with its fellow former Soviet neighbour.
+The United States and its allies have prepared a list of Russian elites in or near Putin's inner circle to hit with economic sanctions should Russia invade Ukraine, a senior administration official said on Monday.

-Kremlin spokesman Dmitry Peskov called the British warning "very disturbing", and said such statements undermined Britain's investment attractiveness and would backfire by hurting British companies.
+Kremlin spokesman Dmitry Peskov said the threat of such measures would amount to an attack on Russian businesses that would backfire because it would end up hurting British companies and Western shareholders.
 "It's not often you see or hear such direct threats to attack business," Peskov said.
 "An attack by a given country on Russian business implies retaliatory measures, and these measures will be formulated based on our interests if necessary."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)